GraySmith00/beak-seeker-client/README.md

 ### To run BeakSeeker on your local machine:

-(note: you will likely need keys for Twitter API, MLab, Wikipedia API, and eBird API to run this application locally)
+(note: you will likely need keys for Twitter API, MLab, and eBird API to run this application locally)

 First you'll need to install and run the server: